CrunchyData/pgbouncer_fdw/README.md

 ## FAQ

-*Q: If connecting to multiple PgBouncer's, how does PgBouncer_fdw handle one or more of the target hosts being down while others are up?*
+*Q: If connecting to multiple PgBouncer's, how does `pgbouncer_fdw` handle one or more of the target hosts being down while others are up?*

 A: A warning is given for each target host that cannot be connected to.
 The warning contains the full context of the original error message to help with debugging.